allydunham/dnacomb/README.md

 * `overall_proportion` - The proportion of all reads
 * `group_proportion` - The proportion of reads in the same group

-## Future Roadmap

-A number of features are planned for the future, although there isn't a timeline for when they will be worked on or released.
-If there are other features that would benefit you feel free to submit issues with suggestions.
-We are also happy to accept pull requests with implementations or bug fixes although better to start with an issue to confirm the desired feature fits into the tool.

-Currently planned features:

-* More read filtering options
-* LibSpec enhancements, including more meta data
-* Multi-threading
-* Mutant regions, for instance for regions covering an ORF that has an expected sequence with minor variations
-* Reading Sam/Bam format files
-* More handling of unexpected sequences, for instance identifying the observed recombination positions or outputting unexpected reads to file for analysis

 ## Tests and Benchmarks

 Script for end to end tests and benchmarks are included in `scripts/`.